 France uses the metric system, so their measurement of speed is in kilometers per hour.
 If you're worried about having to do some maths on the fly to convert your current mph to km/h, fear not - modern speedometers display both units at once.
 Digital speedometers can usually be changed in your car's infotainment settings.

 An uncommonly known trait with french speed limits is that the speed limit can vary depending on the weather conditions.
 In rainy conditions, you must abide by a lower speed limit on motorways.
 If you're driving on the motorway just after crossing the border, this is where you'll likely be caught out by the gendarmerie as they're usually driving around this area.

 Speed cameras in France don't have the same tolerance as UK cameras, over here our cameras typically have a 10% + 2 mph threshold whereas the french only have a 5% tolerance.
 While driving in a foreign country can be stressful as you're getting used to an entirely new environment, be sure to keep an eye on your speedometer to ensure you don't get any speeding fines.

 |Main Roads (Built-up Areas)||50 kph|

-If you're reading this because you're certain you got flashed by a speed camera whilst cruising in France, don't worry - you won't receive points on your UK license (unless you have a French license), however you will still have to pay a fine.
-Here's the kicker though, the French authorities have up to an entire year to send you notice of the fine and if you don't pay it, the cost of the fine will increase.
+If you're reading this because you're certain you got flashed by a speed camera whilst cruising in France, don't worry - you won't receive points on your UK license (unless you have a French license), however, you will still have to pay a fine.
+Here's the kicker though the French authorities have up to an entire year to send you to notice of the fine and if you don't pay it, the cost of the fine will increase.